A foruM FOR HUMAN RIGHTS

 “Janine presents a compelling, rational, highly-researched foundation for advocating an evolutionary appraisal of the adoption world, followed by an equal inclusion of adoptee voices in creating positive change in the system.
 What makes her collection so compelling is the deeply personal revelations of the writers regarding their unique experiences, the profoundly troubling reports (much understated) of mental and physical abuse, as well as the startling recognition of how severely adoption procedures and practices are weighted in favor of existing, profit-motivated institutions as opposed to adoptee rights and consideration.”Joel R. Dennstedt

-"This is a rare perspective on You Can Master Adoption — not only for the individual but also as a community.
+"This is a rare perspective on how to Master Your Adoption — not only for the individual but also as a community.
 The first thing we need to know is that we have innate human rights.
 Adopted people are forced to contend with additional burdens no other humans face."

 Share Adoption Truth Today!